Tropical fans supporting a reduced 0-dimensional complete intersection: Introduction

 When the Hodge index theorem hypothesis is removed, finiteness of regular $2$-cycles is not to be expected.
 However, one may hope to replace the Hodge–Lefschetz package in Question~1.2 by other, more general assumptions.

-\begin{rem} In future work, we expect to show that every cycle satisfying Theorem 1.4 has a matroid minimal model, thus confirming the MMP expectations. \end{rem} \begin{rem} The Hodge index theorem is satisfied by all of the most important classes of tropical fans, such as matroid fans (see \cite{AdiprasitoHuhKatz20}) and tropicalizations of algebraic varieties (see \cite{Esterov25}), so Theorem 1.4 applies to all regular sequences on all such fans $F$, unless $[L]\cdot[F]=0$ for some plane $L$.
+\begin{rem} In future work, we expect to show that every cycle satisfying Theorem 1.4 has a matroid minimal model, thus confirming the MMP expectations. \end{rem} \begin{rem} The Hodge index theorem is satisfied by all of the most important classes of tropical fans, such as matroid fans (see \cite{AdiprasitoHuhKatz20}) and tropicalizations of algebraic varieties (see \cite{Esterov25}), so Theorem 1.4 applies to all regular sequences on all such fans $F$.

 Fans failing to satisfy the Hodge--Lefschetz assumption do not look ubiquitous in algebraic or combinatorial geometry, or even easy to construct: for instance, the key achievement of the fundamental paper \cite{BabaeeHuh19} was to construct at least one such ``irreducible'' fan in $\R^4$, as it gave a counterexample to a certain strong version of the Hodge conjecture.